The Incredibles (soundtrack): Recording

 Giacchino noted that recording in the 1960s was largely different than modern day recording and Dan Wallin, the recording engineer, said that Bird wanted an old feel and as such the score was recorded on analogue tapes.
-Wallin noted that brass instruments which are at the forefront of the score of The Incredibles, sound stronger on analog.
+Wallin noted that brass instruments which are at the forefront of the score of The Incredibles, generally sound stronger on analog.

 Awards

 The film's orchestral score was released on November 2, 2004, three days before the film opened in theaters.
 It won numerous awards for best score including Los Angeles Film Critics Association Award, BMI Film & TV Award, ASCAP Film and Television Music Award, Annie Award, Las Vegas Film Critics Society Award and Online Film Critics Society Award and was nominated for Grammy Award for Best Score Soundtrack for Visual Media, Satellite Award and Broadcast Film Critics Association Award.